cdapio/cdap/cdap-docs/admin-manual/source/installation/quick-start.rst

 Deployment
 -------------

-- Determine your deployment architecture, following :ref:`the suggested setups <deployment-architectures>`.
+- Determine your deployment architecture, following the :ref:`suggested setups <deployment-architectures>`.
-- Check that you have :ref:`the required hardware <install-hardware-requirements>`.
+- Check that you have the :ref:`required hardware <install-hardware-requirements>`.

 Software Prerequisites
 ----------------------